 Steel is another commonly used material in BMX bike frame manufacture.
 Carbon high-tensile steel is a durable, long-lasting material, but it isn't the lightest.
 BMX bike frames made with high-tensile steel are also ideal for younger riders, and they keep the price down while they learn the sport.

 Carbon steel strands can be laminated together to create a very sturdy but lightweight bike frame.
 The disadvantage is that carbon fibre bike frames tend to be more expensive and on the brittle side.
 Fortunately, because it is laminated, the finished product can withstand quite a lot of bending and rough treatment.

 Aluminium used to be prohibitively expensive but is now cheaper and much more used widely in making bike frames.
 6061 aluminium is both light and durable but tends to be less flexible than other materials.
 Riders who use bikes for road riding often prefer aluminium frames.
 Some frames are made of aluminium alloys that include scandium or magnesium to make them more affordable.

-Much lighter than steel but just as strong, titanium is one of the most expensive metals and is used in the manufacture of the top-of-the-range road or cross-country mountain bikes.
+Much lighter than steel but just as strong, titanium is one of the most expensive metals and is used to manufacture top-of-the-range road or cross-country mountain bikes.
 It has the added advantage of being both durable and flexible.